 There are some people foods that are harmful to dogs, and some are likely to be in your hiking pack!
 Here are some typical hiking foods to avoid giving to dogs.

 Raisins and Grapes

 The most dangerous types are cocoa, cooking chocolate and dark chocolate because they have the highest levels of theobromine.
-The danger is higher with smaller dogs but even a few ounces of dark chocolate can cause tremors, stomach disorders and worse.
+The danger is higher with smaller dogs, but even a few ounces of dark chocolate can cause tremors and stomach disorders.
 Rather than figuring out which chocolates are high in theobromine, just nix all chocolates for your dog.

 Ingesting even small amounts of macadamia nuts can be lethal to a dog.
-Symptoms include muscle shakes, vomiting, increased temperature and weak back legs.
-The combination of nuts and chocolate is even worse.
+Symptoms include muscle shakes, vomiting, increased temperature, and weak back legs.
+The combination of macadamia nuts and chocolate is even worse.

 Many salty snacks are also not great as too much salt can cause dehydration, but that is true for humans too.
 I don’t take salty snacks on hikes, so I have no issues there.